learn-fp/learn-fp/ch00_implicits.md

 {"name":"X","age":28}
 ```
 As you may expect, the compiler tries to find evidence that there exist an implicit instance of `JsonWriter[Persor]' in the context and if it fail to ensure the instance is available, it raises an error and the compile would fail.

+## Further reading
+If you want to learn more about implicits in Scala, I suggest that you read [Li Haoyi's implicit design patterns](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html).